 Introduction to Tools to Thrive (T2T)

-Tools to Thrive is a new two-level positive mental well-being programme for Senior Cycle, secondary school students in Fifth and Sixth year (ages 15 to 17+).
+Tools to Thrive is a new two-level positive mental well-being programme for senior cycle secondary school students in Fifth and Sixth year (ages 15 to 17+).
 The programme is drawn from the fields of Positive Psychology, the science of well-being, and Neuroscience to develop positive well-being habits for life.
 It is designed to be implemented as part of the SPHE curriculum.

 Each level has 8 lessons which are designed to be taught consecutively where possible.
 Each lesson may be taught over a one-hour class period, or maybe be split over 2 lesson periods if desired also.